GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 ### Optionally update the AWS lambda

 If you want changes to the AWS lambda, the source code can be found in the `lambda-orderstatus` directory.
 To build this lambda, you need the Golang SDK.
 The latest Golang version of Golang can be found [The Go programming language](https://go.dev/ "Goes to the Go programming language page").

 To rebuild the lambda from the source code:

-1. Have the Golang SDK installed on the machine.
+1. Install the Golang SDK on your local machine.
 2. Change to the `blueprint/lambda-orderstatus directory.
 3. Issue this build command: `GOOS=linux go build -o bin/main ./...`

 This builds a Linux executable called `main` in the `bin` directory.
 The CX as Code scripts compress this executable and deploy the zip as part of the AWS lambda deploy via Terraform.

+:::primary
-:::primary: **NOTE**: The executable built above onlys run on Linux.
+**Note**: The executable runs only on Linux.
 Golang allows you build Linux executables on Windows and OS/X, but you will not be able to run them locally.**
 :::

 ### Configure your Terraform build

-Several values are specific to your AWS region and Genesys Cloud organization.
-These values can be defined in the `blueprint/terraform/dev.auto.tfvars` file.
+You must define several values that are specific to your AWS region and Genesys Cloud organization.

-The values that must be set include:
+In the `blueprint/terraform/dev.auto.tfvars` file, set the following values:

-* `organizationId` - Your Genesys Cloud organization id.
+* `organizationId` - Your Genesys Cloud organization ID
-* `awsRegion` - The AWS region (e.g us-east-1, us-west-2) that you are going to deploy the target AWS lambda to.
+* `awsRegion` - The AWS region (for example us-east-1, us-west-2) where you are going to deploy the target AWS lambda.
-* `environment` - This is a free-form field that is combined with the prefix value to define the name of various AWS and Genesys Cloud artifacts.
+* `environment` - This is a free-form field that combines with the prefix value to define the name of various AWS and Genesys Cloud artifacts.
 For example, if you set the environment name to be `dev` and the prefix to be `dude-order-status` your AWS lambda, IAM roles, Genesys Cloud Integration and Data Actions will all begin with `dev-dude-order-status`.
-* `prefix`- This a free-form field that will be combined with the environment value to define the name of various AWS and Genesys Cloud artifacts.
+* `prefix`- This a free-form field that combines with the environment value to define the name of various AWS and Genesys Cloud artifacts.

 The following is an example of the `dev.auto.tfvars` used by the author of this blueprint.